 - Worksheets showing irregular hours worked, unpaid commissions, unreimbursed business expenses, unpaid vacation time, etc.; and

 - The name and contact information of your attorney, if you have one.

-For more details on how to win a wage claim in California, speak to our knowledgeable employment attorneys.
+For more details on how to win your lost wages in California, speak to our knowledgeable employment attorneys.